Carlos081023/Carlos_Portfolio2/README.md

 ##### Bottom
 ![image alt](https://github.com/Carlos081023/Carlos_Portfolio2/blob/838fd0f8f66b324a3537f91e183d9baf276e7ce8/Screenshot%202024-11-08%20194053.png)

 Identifying the most and least popular products provides valuable insight into consumer preferences and key revenue drivers, enabling the company to optimize inventory management to meet customer demand effectively.
-The top-selling products are Copiers, Binders, and Machines—have collectively generated $261,450 in sales.
+The top-selling products are Copiers, Binders, and Machines—have collectively generated $261,450 in revenue.

 Conversely, the bottom ten products are primarily office supplies.
 Notably, the Sauder Forest Hills Bookcase has no reported sales, indicating a potential absence of sales data.
 This NULL value warrants careful examination to ensure accurate data interpretation and informed inventory decisions.